python-metar/python-metar/README.md

 Python-Metar
 ============

-Python-metar is a python package for interpreting METAR and SPECI coded weather reports.
+Python-metar(an amazing project) is a python package for interpreting METAR and SPECI coded weather reports.

 METAR and SPECI are coded aviation weather reports.
 The official